Out of all the premature ejaculation techniques, reverse kegels seem to cause the most confusion – especially when learning which muscles to use.

 A reverse kegel routine

 You can do each normal kegel routine each day as described.
 Then at the end spend 2 or 3 minutes practicing reverse kegels.
-They should be done much slower than normal ones – the aim is relaxation remember?

-So you could for example do this:
+So you could do this:

 - Sit or lie down and relax for a minute.

 - Breathe in for the count of 4 seconds and do a reverse kegel.
 Either with or without tension and belly breathing.
 Do whichever you can manage.